tatiana-norkina/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-Repository containing portfolio of data science projects completed by me for academic and self learning purposes.
+Repository containing portfolio of data science projects completed by me for academic and self-learning purposes.

 ## Contents